Registration Information FAQs

 All students are assigned specific days and times that they can register for classes; this is determined by their current student classification (Senior, Junior, Sophomore, etc.).
 Reference chart below:

-All current degree students,
+|All current degree students,

-non-degree students and new summer admits
+non-degree students, transfer students, and new spring admits

 *** The above is for reference only; dates and times are subject to change. ***